Introduction

 • Continuous Deployment (CD) - Automatically deploy code to production when it passes tests.

 Continuous Delivery means “always ready to deploy.”
 Continuous Deployment means “always deploying.”
-Most teams start with CI, add Continuous Delivery, then consider Continuous Deployment.
+Most teams start with CI, then add Continuous Delivery, and finally consider Continuous Deployment.

 Section 2: Continuous Integration – Preventing Integration Hell